 Glencullen, Dublin Mountains, Co.
 Dublin

 Johnny Fox’s is famously known as “Ireland’s Highest Pub” due to its mountainous location and is a must visit for fans of live Irish music.
-There’s live music and entertainment seven days a week at Johnny Fox’s and you can leave the car at home – they operate a shuttle bus service!
+There’s food, live music and entertainment seven days a week at Johnny Fox’s.
 Attending a trad session in Johnny Fox’s will have you feeling like you’re at a good old-fashioned Irish house party.

 2. The Cobblestone

 A family owned pub run on family traditions and values – The Cobblestone pub has been passed down through generations with Irish music always remaining its main focus.
 You’re in for a treat whichever night you visit the pub – some of Ireland’s finest musicians, including the owner’s brother, the renowned uilleann piper Néillidh, lead traditional Irish music sessions in the bar seven days a week.